vitorabner/decoraki/README.md

 ## Contributing

-If you want to colaborate just check the project's issues.
+If you want to colaborate check the project's issues.

 1. Fork the repository
 2. Create a new branch